 Read aloud is an instructional practice wherein teachers read texts aloud to students.
 It’s an excellent way to engage students in the literary process.
 It can be used to introduce new topics, authors, and also to initiate discussions.
 Students often show an increased interest in reading the text after the teacher finishes reading to the class.

 Benefits of a read-aloud include content information retention, vocabulary gains, and the application of new strategies when reading independently.
 Books that can be used to support social studies through read-alouds can be content specific or adaptable from non-content specific stories.
 Teachers can use read-alouds regardless of the subject matter.
+To find out more about how to best use read-alouds, check out In Defense of Read-Aloud: Sustaining Best Practice.

 - Reading Groups

 Guided reading groups and literature circles can improve literacy in terms of reading comprehension and social skills.
 Reading groups promote discussions that lead to inquiry and critical thinking.
 It also fosters interaction, cooperation, and collaboration.
+To learn more about Guided Reading, read The Reading Strategies Book: Your Everything Guide to Developing Skilled Readers.

 - Shared Reading

 Shared reading is the time when a teacher provides an opportunity for students to read with him/her.
 Invite students to join you in practicing reading skills.
 For example, you can use poems with a science theme.
 You can also use this time to weave in phonics practice based on the phonics patterns included in the poem.
+To find out more about Shared Reading, read The Shared Reading Coaching Tool.

 - Close Reading

 Close reading provides students with text rich in details, helping them to become thoughtful readers.
 This isn’t an independent reading time, but a time for teachers to guide students as they build skills to become good readers.
 Integrating science can be done by using non-fiction science-themed passages.
 Every day of the week, there’s a different task for students to do with the same text.
 The advantage of this is that the routine stays the same and students know what to expect.
+To learn more about Close Reading, check out the book A Close Look at Close Reading: Teaching Students to Analyze Complex Texts, Grades K-5.

 A device could be loaded with books, photos, and documents pertaining to specific events, eras, and notable people throughout history.
 Students could take notes directly and look up definitions instantly.
 Students may find an e-reader helpful to approach material they would otherwise avoid.

 There is now a broad array of possibilities for students to view and interact with online literacy activities.
 By considering internet sources and e-readers as important literacy contributors, the method of teaching social studies expands.
 As technology improves, so shall its potential for use in the classroom.
+Get Kindle free for the first 30 days to use in your classroom today.

 - Current Events